d-mcalpin/IrelandRecommends/README.md

 #### Possible Features Left to Implement

 ### 1.4 Structure
 - The Ireland Recommends site is split into seperate pages for each function.
 For all users, different pages exist for the home, reviews, login and register page.
-For a logged in user, the Profile and Edit Tip page exists, and for the Manage all page exists for the administrator.
+For a logged in user, the Profile and Edit Review page exists, and the Manage All page exists for the administrator.
 Each page has the same footer and the responsive Navbar to ensure a consistent user experience across the site.

 ### 1.5 Skeleton
 A mobile first approach was taken to designing the website.
 The original wireframes were created using Balsamiq and can be found below: